 Ireland: Dublin to Dublin Escorted Coach Tour

 Arrive at Dublin Airport.
-Transfer to your Dublin hotel under own arrangements.
+Transfer to your Dublin hotel under arrangements.
 You are free to explore the city at your leisure this afternoon.
-Your hotel will be within walking distance of the city centre.
+Your hotel will be within walking distance of the city center.